-Caroline Gillett is the Community and Public Engagement Manager in the Institute of Metabolism and Systems Research (IMSR).
+Caroline Gillett is the Assistant Professor in Patient and Public Involvement and Engagement in the Institute of Metabolism and Systems Research (IMSR).
 She manages IMSR’s Public and Patient Engagement and Involvement Strategy, including devising and delivering activities, training and events to engage diverse communities with IMSR’s highly societally relevant research portfolio.

 She works directly with the IMSR research community to support their public engagement ambitions, through capacity building, mentoring and regularly collaborating on research grant bids and fellowship applications.
 She also works with the IMSR management team to support wider strategic initiatives, including IMSR’s strong commitment to Equality, Diversity & Inclusion and Global Engagement.